tgg/connect-or-cut/README.md

  3. Filter out advertising sites during your web navigation

 ## Environment variables

+Again, `coc` helper script should be used to do the heavy-lifting here.

  * `COC_ALLOW` is a comma separated list of addresses to allow
  * `COC_BLOCK` is a comma separated list of addresses to block